Free healthcare, vision, medical, dental or insurance programs.

-There are a wide variety of free health and dental programs as well as dental programs available for low to moderate income families, the disabled and senior citizens among others.
+There are a wide variety of free health as well as dental programs available for low to moderate income families, the disabled and senior citizens among others.
 There are also free health insurance plans.
 They are offered by government agencies, companies, charities, clinics, and other organizations.
 The services and programs listed below will provide families with high quality medical or dental care that is completely free of charge.

 Children and Teenagers - The federal government has created a program that provides free (or very low cost) medical, dental, and vision care to millions of children.
 The Children's Health Insurance Program, which is commonly called CHIP, is available for low to moderate income families.
 Applicants can be working, have an income, and still receive care.
 Find how teenagers can get help from CHIP health care program.

 Health Resources and Services Administration (HRSA) - This is a federal government agency that is part of the U.S. Department of Health and Human Services.
 It is the main Federal government organization that is responsible for providing and improving access to health care services for people who are isolated, uninsured, medically vulnerable, or lower income.
 The organization partners with medical providers across the nation.
 Read more on Health Resources and Services Administration.

 Medical care for uninsured - A combination of state, federal government, and non-profit organizations offer assistance to families that lack health insurance or that have limited coverage.
 Dozens of resources are available, including free prescription medications, coverage for pre-existing conditions, cancer screenings, basic check ups and much more.
 The fact is that the uninsured can get free health care for their medical needs.